HeshanKarunaratne/notes/README.md

     - String is immutable while StringBuilder and StringBuffer are mutable

     14 .
 Difference between == and equals() method in Java?
-    - equals() used for content comparison while == checks same objects points to the same memory location
+    - equals() method available in Javas Object class which used for content comparison
+    - == checks objects points to the same memory location

     15 .
 Difference between StringBuilder and StringBuffer?
+    - StringBuilder
-    - StringBuilder is not thread safe while StringBuffer is thread safe
+      - Not thread safe
+      - Faster compared to StringBuffer
+      - Suitable for single thread environments
+    - StringBuffer
+      - Thread safe
-    - StringBuffer is slower compared to StringBuilder
+      - Slower compared to StringBuilder
+      - Suitable for multiple thread environments

     16 .
 Difference between List and Set
     - List allow duplicates, Set doesn't allow duplicates
     - List maintains insertion order, Set doesn't maintain insertion order
     - List allows any number of null values, Set can have only a single null value at most
+    - Lists are typically implemented using arrays or linked lists, while sets are implemented using hash table and trees
+    - Lists are generally more efficient for access by index, while sets are optimized for membership testing and uniqueness

     17 .
 Difference between ArrayList and LinkedList
     - ArrayList internally uses a dynamic array to store elements, LinkedList internally uses a doubly linked list to store elements
     - Manipulation of ArrayList is slow, while LinkedList is faster
     - ArrayList consumes less memory, while LinkedList consumes more memory since it stores references to previous and next elements
     - ArrayList implements List interface only, LinkedList implements List and Deque interfaces
+    - ArrayList provides fast access to elements by index, while in LinkedList accessing elements by index is slower

     18 .
 Difference between Collections and Streams
+    - Collections are concrete data structures like lists, sets and maps, while Streams are not data structures
-    - Collections are used to store and group the data while streams are used to perform filtering,matching,mapping operations
+    - Collections are used to store and group the data while streams are used to perform filtering,matching,mapping operations(aggregate operations)
     - Can add or remove elements from Collections but cannot do that in Streams
-    - Collections need to be iterated externally(for loops) but Streams are iterated internally(for-each())

     19 .
 What are the new features in Java 8?
     - Lambda Expressions
     - Method References
         1. What ware different kind of method references?
             - Reference to a static method
-            - Reference to an instance method of a particular object
-            - Reference to an instance method of an arbitrary object of a particular type
             - Reference to a constructor
+            - Reference to an instance method reference of an object
+            - Reference to an instance method reference of a class type

     - Optional
         1. What are the advantages of Optionals?